Qatar Science & Technology Park: Tenant Companies and Requirements

-QSTP has a staff of 1000 which includes all individuals that work at the science park for the QSTP entities, as well QSTP management.
+Goals and Objectives

 QSTP aims to grow Qatar's knowledge economy by encouraging companies and institutes from around the world to develop and commercialise their technology in these sectors in Qatar.
 In addition, to have a big responsibility and commitment to develop the role of Qataris themselves in the R&D technology sector and this includes providing high tech training, supporting new business startups and enhancing technology management skills.
 The move towards a knowledge based society requires focus and this is how it is structured for the coming years ahead.
 The second stage of development began in 2013, with one new facility being completed in 2014, and another in 2016.

+International Recognition and Impact

 QSTP is a member of the International Association of Science Parks and Areas of Innovation, an NGO in special consultative status with the UN, and in 2014 was the first Arab country to host the association's 31st World Conference.